Durrës: Demography

 Durrës is the second most populous municipality in Albania and one of the most populous on the Adriatic Sea with a growing number of inhabitants.
 According to the 2011 census, the municipal unit of Durrës had an estimated population of 113,249 of whom 56,511 were men and 56,738 women.

-Albania is a secular state with no state religion and the freedom of belief, conscience and religion is explicitly guaranteed in the constitution of the country.
-Durrës is therefore religiously diverse and has many places of worship catering to its religious population, whom are adherents of Christianity, Islam and Judaism.

 Islam was introduced to the city in the early 16th century during the Ottoman conquest.
 Much of the local population converted to Islam during the four centuries of Ottoman rule.
 The two most well-known mosques in the city are the Great Mosque of Durrës (built in 1931 on the site of an earlier Ottoman mosque) and the Fatih Mosque, erected in 1502 just one year after the city became part of the Ottoman Empire.

 Christianity in Durrës and elsewhere in Albania has a presence dating back to classical antiquity.
 Christian traditions relate that the archbishopric of Durrës was founded by the apostle Paul while he was preaching in Illyria and Epirus and that there were possibly about seventy Christian families in the city as early as the time of the apostles.
 The Orthodox Church of Albania, which has been autocephalous since 1923, was divided into the archbishopric of Tirana–Durrës, headed by the Metropolitan and sub-divided into the local church districts of Tirana, Durrës, Shkodër and Elbasan.

 Culture

 The theatrical and musical life of the city is centered on the Aleksandër Moisiu Theatre, the Estrada Theatre, a puppet theatre, and the Philharmonic Orchestra.
 The annual International Film Summerfest of Durrës, founded in 2008, is held in late August or early September in the amphitheatre.
-In 2004 and 2009 Miss Globe International was held in Durrës.
+In 2004 and 2009, Miss Globe International was held in Durrës.

 The city is home to different architectural styles that represent influential periods in its history.
 The architecture is influenced by Illyrian, Greek, Roman and Italian architecture.
 In the 21st century, part of Durrës turned into a modernist city, with large blocks of flats, modern new buildings, new shopping centres and many green spaces.